adraf/Dan-Batchelor/README.md

 ## Challenges

-A long time was spent on being able to get the modal boxes to scroll throiugh video content without having the sound continue to play.
+A long time was spent on being able to get the modal boxes to scroll through video content without having the sound continue to play.
 At the time I was very new to Javascript and having to cobble together functions from different solutions I was finding using Stack Overflow.

 ## Wins

 - **CSS Grid:** I feel most comfortable with Flexbox in CSS, so I wanted to also try Grid to see what I could create.
-I grouped the different sized images into different classes (landscape, portrait and feature images) so that I could have more control on placement and reducing any blank spaces.
+I grouped the different sized images into different classes (landscape, portrait and feature images) so that I could have more control on placement and reduce any blank spaces.
 - **JS filtering:** I wanted to be able to let users filter the videography page by project if needed.
 - **PHP:** This was only a small amount but I enjoyed getting it to work so that users can submit a form to enquire about working with Dan.